aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 ## Manual Install

-### Prerequisites

-1. Create a server environment (Linux, Windows, or macOS) to host the Amazonian Breweries OPC UA Server Python program.
+1. Identify a system (Linux, Windows, or macOS) to host the brewery simulator Python program.

 2. [Python3](https://www.python.org/downloads/)
    - Verify your python3 path and version (<b>needs to be 3.10.0+</b>).